espocrm/ext-template/README.md

 npm run sync
 ```

 To avoid running this command manually, use a file watcher in your IDE.
-The configuration for PhpStorm is included in this repository.
+The configuration for PhpStorm is included in this repository and enabled by default (no need any extra configuration).
 See below about the file watcher.

 ### Running after-install script